EBU Technology & Innovation Workplan

 Every two years, the EBU develops a roadmap for technology and innovation activities based on the requirements and inputs given by EBU Members.
 The result of this roadmap is our bi-annual EBU Technology & Innovation Workplan.
 Strategic programmes and project groups are set up to focus on specific areas of interest.
 To access the latest Workplan, click here.

-EBU Strategic Programme on Future Audio Formats and Renderers
+EBU Strategic Programme on Audio Systems

 - Helps Members to maximise the quality and availability of sound production technology.

 - Provides guidance and working documents to help you make the move to new audio systems: audio production and broadcasting are being transformed by new technologies.
 The next generation of audio experiences will be more immersive than ever before and interactive.
 It is important that broadcasters look at new file formats to deliver and produce audio in these advanced systems.

 - We take into consideration your feedback when making contributions to ITU and ETSI standards and organize seminars and trainings to enable you to use new technologies and share best practice.

 If you are interested in Audio Systems, join our group on this topic and participate in the discussions.
 Some restrictions may apply.

 The EBU Strategic Programme on Audio Systems (formerly FAR) provides guidance to help broadcasters make the move to new (IP-based) audio systems, provides input to ITU and ETSI standardization, and organize seminars and workshops to enable sharing of best practices in new audio production technology.

 Audio systems target the development of the missing ecosystem that links content creators with the sound rendering function in end-users devices.